redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/command-reference/dev.md

 When the command `odo dev` is executed, the state of the command is saved in the file `./.odo/devstate.json`.

-This state file contains the PID of the `odo dev` running process (`0` if no command is running), the timestamp at which the state has been last saved, and the currently forwarded ports.
+This state file contains the currently forwarded ports.

 ```
 {